MLH-Fellowship/Simplify/README.md

 The Developers couldn't get this on the Chrome Extension Store, so here are the steps to add it to yourself!

-1. clone this repo. on your local machine
+1. clone this repo. on your local machine (git clone https://github.com/MLH-Fellowship/Simplify.git)
 2. type `chrome://extensions` into Google Chrome and on the top right, turn on developer mode

 <p align="center">